 When we help clients revamp and optimize their websites for SEO, we often suggest they use textual hyperlinks to connect their internal pages.
 This type of internal link optimization offers tremendous SEO benefits by helping search engines better understand page content and focus.

-Internal links connect one page on your website to another, relevant page on the same domain.
-As opposed to an external link, which connects your page to an another website altogether.
+Internal links connect one page on your website to another relevant page on the same domain.
+As opposed to an external link, which connects your page to another website altogether.

 When a search engine spider crawls the web, it travels from link to link categorizing the information on each page it encounters.
 This is how search engines discover new pages.
 They rely heavily on internal link structures to connect and understand digital content.
 On the other hand, pages that aren’t linked to from other pages on your website are called orphan pages.
 Best practice is to avoid having orphan pages by implementing an internal linking strategy.
 Interlinking is crucial for crawlability and making sure your pages are being indexed on Google.

 By providing keyword-rich links to internal pages within your own site, you suggest to site crawlers the relevancy of keywords of those linked pages.

 Your site may have a navigational menu bar to help users navigate from page to page, but this isn’t enough to offer SEO benefits.
 Links from a menu bar are less powerful than hyperlinked text found within the body of the page.
 Wikipedia is the best example of an internally linked page with targeted anchor text.

 Each link on the page uses anchor text that describes the page that is being linked to.
 For example, the word “Hunting” links to the Hunting Dog Wikipedia entry.
 The word “Herding” links to the Herding Dog entry, and the phrase “pulling loads” links to the Sled Dog entry.